 5. Explain the School Evaluation Process

-free evaluations to see if students are eligible for special services.
+Schools do free evaluations to see if students are eligible for special services.
 An evaluation can give you clarity about your child’s challenges.
 It can also shed light on your child’s strengths.
 Based on the results, the school will come up with a plan to meet your child’s needs.
 The school counselor or the principal can explain the process and answer any questions.

 How to Engage the Principal or the School Counselor